18F/content-guide/pages/optimize-headings-and-titles.md

 Once you know the most popular keywords, you can prioritize them in:

--   titles
+-   Titles

--   headings
+-   Headings

--   introductions and summaries
+-   Introductions and summaries

--   chapter and section titles
+-   Chapter and section titles

--   metadata descriptions
+-   Metadata descriptions